 In downtown Paris, the Roissybus stops at the opera house at the intersection of Rue Scribe and Rue Auber.
 At Paris-Charles de Gaulle Airport the Roissybus stop at Terminal 1, several times at Terminal 2, and at Terminal 3.

-An alternative public bus that may be to use of some travelers is bus 350.
+An alternative public bus that may be of use to some travelers is bus 350.
 It connects Charles de Gaulle Airport and Gare du Nord and Gare de l’Est train stations.
 It is a regular bus that stops many times en route.
-Traveling time is around 80 minutes and a ticket is only €6.
+Traveling time is around 80 minutes but a ticket is only €6.

 Le Bus Direct Limousine Coaches to Paris-Charles de Gaulle Airport

 Le Bus Direct (previously called Les Cars Air France) limousine buses are a very popular way to travel from Parisian airports to downtown Paris.
-The buses are comfortable, air conditioned, and offer space for luggage.
+The buses are comfortable, air-conditioned, and offer space for luggage.
 Seats have UBS charge ports and free wifi is offered.
-Le Bus Direct operate on the three routes generally two to three times per hour from around 6 am to 11 pm with traveling time around an hour.
+Le Bus Direct operates on the three routes generally two to three times per hour from around 6 am to 11 pm with traveling time around an hour.